-While the cost to collect these datasets can be steep, certain annotation protocols strike a good balance between ease of collection, and utility.
-Specifically, Localized Narratives \cite{localizednar, videolocalizednar}, proposed a dataset of image, text, and grounding traces.
-They did this by having annotators describe an image vocally while simultaneously moving a computer mouse to the regions they describe, resulting in holistic descriptions of the scene/image all grounded in real-time with regions of the image, capturing both semantic understanding of the scene and object relations.
-This protocol of collecting grounded vision-language (VL) datasets does not have strict spatial annotations yet captures strong spatial correlations to the description with every trace, making the protocol uniquely easier to undertake and capture data en mass as it appeals to the human nature to point while describing a scene \cite{kahneman1973attention, voigtlaender2023connecting, speakingpointing}.
-Localized narratives have been used to train models on semantic tasks \cite{localizednar, videolocalizednar, zhang2023pathnarratives}, dense tasks \cite{panopticnarrative, openvocabwithnar, segnar} and more recently to train generative multimodal language models (MLLM) like PixelLM \cite{xu2024pixellm}, Quilt-LLaVA \cite{seyfioglu2024quilt}, and Molmo\cite{molmo} and other generative image models \cite{generateimagenar, partinar}.
+While data collection costs are steep, certain protocols balance ease of collection and training utility.
+Specifically, Localized Narratives \cite{localizednar, videolocalizednar} proposes a dataset of image, text, and grounding traces, curated by leveraging human annotators to describe an image vocally while simultaneously moving a computer mouse to the regions they describe, resulting in holistic grounded descriptions.
+This protocol of collecting grounded vision-language (VL) datasets does not have strict spatial annotations, yet, it captures strong spatial correlations to the description with every trace point, making the protocol uniquely easier to undertake and capture data en-mass as it appeals to the human nature to point while describing a scene \cite{kahneman1973attention, voigtlaender2023connecting, speakingpointing}.
+Localized narratives have been used to train models on semantic tasks \cite{localizednar, videolocalizednar, zhang2023pathnarratives}, and spatially-aware multimodal language models (MLM) like PixelLM \cite{xu2024pixellm}, and Molmo \cite{molmo} and other generative image models \cite{generateimagenar, partinar}.

-Unlike the general domain with web-scale datasets \cite{schuhmann2022laionb} and performative models that translate into products, medical foundational and generative models do not translate well into clinical use.
-While a major reason is the heightened level of sensitivity and slow adoption, we argue the lack of naturally aligned multimodal data that scales with model parameterization is also a major contributing factor.
-Recent work like MedTrinity-25M \cite{medtrinity}, attempts to address this by releasing a multimodal dataset with spatial annotations, but relies on sub-optimally pretrained models to generate text descriptions and Regions of Interests (ROIs) for medical images lacking ground truth annotations, potentially propagating model biases and errors.